stephengeller/unique-word-calculator/README.md

 format each word, and uses a ternary function to determine whether to add 'Prime!' to each line.

+Late in the process, I added functions to detect the biggest word in the text, determine its length and add extra whitespace to every word to line the table up and have a better display.

 #### `TextFormatter`

 This class can take a block of text and remove all punctuation from it.
 Then, it